geseib/tgwwalk/README.md

 1. With our Default VPC checked select the **Actions** dropdown above it and select **Delete VPC**.

-1. In the _Delete VPC_ Panel, check the box 'I Acknowledge that I want to delete my default VPC.' and click the **Delete VPC** button in the bottomm right.
+1. In the _Delete VPC_ Panel, check the box 'I Acknowledge that I want to delete my default VPC.' and click the **Delete VPC** button in the bottom right.

-1. You should gett a green highlighted Dialog stating 'The VPC was deleted' and you can click **Close**. _If it is Red, then likely something is deployed into this VPC and you will have to remove those resources (could be EC2 instances, NAT Gateway, VPC endpoints, etc)_.
+1. You should get a green highlighted Dialog stating 'The VPC was deleted' and you can click **Close**. _If it is red, then likely something is deployed into this VPC and you will have to remove those resources (could be EC2 instances, NAT Gateway, VPC endpoints, etc).
+You could also consider another region from the list above._

 </p>
 </details>

 ### 2. Deploy Our Five VPCs

-Run Cloudformation template 1.tgw-vpcs.yaml to deploy the VPCs.
+Run CloudFormation template 1.tgw-vpcs.yaml to deploy the VPCs.

 <details>
 <summary>HOW TO Deploy the VPCs</summary><p>

 1. In the AWS Management Console change to the region you are working in.
 This is in the upper right hand drop down menu.

-1. In the AWS Management Console choose **Services** then select **Cloudformation**.
+1. In the AWS Management Console choose **Services** then select **CloudFormation**.

 1. In the main panel select **Create Stack** in the upper right hand corner.<p>
    ![Create Stack button](./images/createStack.png)